Have Questions?

 765-662-9971

-Family Service Society Inc is an alcohol and drug rehab for individuals residing in Wabash, IN. and its surrounding areas and struggling with a drug and alcohol use issue .
+Family Service Society Inc is an alcohol and drug rehab for individuals residing in Wabash, Indiana and its surrounding areas and struggling with a drug and alcohol use issue .
 It provides services like motivational interviewing, trauma therapy, dialectical behavior therapy, cognitive/behavior therapy, dual diagnosis drug rehab, 12-step facilitation approach and more, that are in line with its philosophy of the treatments that have been proved to work.

 Family Service Society Inc believes in individualized care to ensure that their patients find success and sobriety.
 The substance abuse treatment center also specializes in other types of care like clients with HIV/AIDS, self-help groups, persons with eating disorders, social skills development, transgender or (LGBT) clients, persons with serious mental illness - among many others.
 Many of these services are also provided by Family Service Society Inc in a variety of settings like outpatient day treatment, detox programs, long term drug abuse treatment, inpatient rehab centers, short term rehab programs, as well as others.

 Further, it has aftercare plans and other treatment methods created to help you achieve permanent and lasting stability.
-These services have ensured that Family Service Society Inc has a special place within Wabash, IN. and its surrounding area, especially because they promote both positive short and long term outcomes for the people who enroll into this drug and alcohol rehabilitation program.
+These services have ensured that Family Service Society Inc has a special place within Wabash, Indiana and its surrounding area, especially because they promote both positive short and long term outcomes for the people who enroll into this drug and alcohol rehabilitation program.
 Last but not least, Family Service Society Inc accepts private pay, private health insurance, military insurance, medicaid, medicare, access to recovery (atr) voucher, state corrections or juvenile justice funds and others.

 Gilead HouseSAMHSA